-Growing up in Birmingham in the noughties, my experience ingratiating into teenage girlhood involved shopping and a steadfast diet of magazines like Mizz and Ellegirl.
-Our gang flitted between the Bullring (high street paradise) and Oasis Market (alternative scene paradise) and never quite found home in either.
+Growing up in Birmingham in the 00s, my experience ingratiating into teenage girlhood involved shopping and a steadfast diet of magazines like Mizz and Elle girl.
+Our gang flitted between the Bullring (high street paradise) and Oasis Market (alternative scene paradise) and never quite found a home in either.
 In the later years, we diverted interests and I dived into fashion’s history, got into the then weird hobby of blogging and eventually became interested in secondhand, DIY and other methods of constructing my fashion sense.
-I studied fashion then, as much as I did during university.
+I studied fashion then as much as I did during university.

-There are so many definitions of what fashion is, and throughout history, our relationship with the clothed body has shifted as society has shifted.
+There are so many definitions of what fashion is.
+Throughout history our relationship with the clothed body has shifted as society has shifted.
 Uncovering my own ideology around this innocuous word is not bred in isolation, as the Citations series attests to.
 Fashion is fluid, in this sense.
 It is both personal and public and lives through a multitude of forms, meanings and experiences.
-Material objects possessing immaterial ideas, and something that definitely more than the latest trend to hit the streets/catwalks/our wardrobes.
+Material objects possessing immaterial ideas, and something that is definitely more than the latest trend to hit the streets/catwalks/our wardrobes.

 I don’t think fashion starts, or indeed stops, at clothes though.
-The reinvention of ourselves can be exciting, and in this way, I am not actually adverse to fashion’s shifts.
+The reinvention of ourselves can be exciting, and in this way, I am not actually averse to fashion’s shifts.
 We desire newness or perhaps our life course changes, causing us to re-imagine the essence of who we could be.
 Fashion can provide a chance to explore what it means to be us, where we belong and how we feel – individually and collectively.
-It’s not the only way, of course.
-Clothes may not hold much stock for you in the shape of your identity, and that’s absolutely fine.
-However, unlike many other things, the beauty of fashion is that, in getting ready every day, we’re all involved in the conversation.
+It’s not the only way of course.
+Clothes may not hold much stock for you in the shape of your identity and that’s absolutely fine.
+However, unlike some other forms, the charm of fashion is that, by getting ready every day, we’re all involved in the conversation.

 Lately, I have written more than I designed, and reflected more than made.
 In our collective journey to a better state of affairs, I suppose I am seeking something more substantive.
 I’m still working through my love/hate relationship with this industry.
-I’m working through the imbalances and hypocrisies within practising fashion (as a maker and wearer) and wondering what we could do instead.
+I’m working through the imbalances and hypocrisies within practicing fashion (as a maker and wearer) and wondering what I could do instead.
 I have no answers.
-I don’t really know how to delve through the hidden complexity of clothes, and find a path through stuff that is not about them at all.
+I don’t really know how to delve through the hidden complexity of clothes and find a path through stuff that is not about them at all.

-Fashion sung to my imagination once, and in this fumbling for purpose, I have lost my place in practice.
-What I’m interested in right now, is opening the conversation.
+Fashion sang to my imagination once, and in this fumbling for purpose, I have lost my place.
+What I’m interested in right now is opening the conversation.
 Humankind is resourceful and creative if nothing else.
 We need the action-takers and pragmatists, who take up the gauntlet and try to shift society little by little.
-And we need those who can critique and consider the implications of our advances.
-Change is a slow process, but we’re hitting a critical juncture where new paths must be forged.
+And we need those who can be critical and consider the implications of our advances.
+Change is a slow process, but we’re hitting the junction where new paths must be forged.

 Perhaps fashion – the environmentally corrosive and ethically dubious version – doesn’t matter enough to save.
 Yet, for that deep-rooted need to express who we are or could be, it’s a playful, connecting and conscious version of fashion that is needed.
 Sharing our stories and listening to different perspectives is critical now more than ever, and perhaps that’s where fashion can sit.
 The lighter intro to a harder conversation about what we want to change.